“The empires of the future are the empires of the mind.”

 3. Request four academic letters of recommendation

 You should seek four people who are directly familiar with your academic or research work.
-They must submit their letters of recommendation through the online portal.
+If you have any research experiences away from your home institution, you are expected to include at least one external recommendation letter.
+Recommenders must submit their letters of recommendation through the online portal.
 When you request letters, they will receive an email linked to instructions and an upload portal.
 For convenience, those instructions are also available here .

 4. Apply to the University of Cambridge

 The Churchill Scholarship is only tenable at Churchill College, so you must put Churchill College as your first choice on the Cambridge application.
 The Scholarship is only for a 1-year Master’s degree, so your application must be for an MPhil or MASt.
-Because of Cambridge’s rolling admissions, we strongly suggest that you apply by the deadline for the Gates Cambridge Scholarship, which is in early October.
+Because of Cambridge’s rolling admissions, we strongly suggest that you apply by the deadline for the Gates Cambridge Scholarship, which is Wednesday, October 16, 2024.
+Keep in mind that the Cambridge application opens in early September, so before then you will see a message that your course is “closed” (referring to the previous cycle).

 5. Complete the application